jafeha/parabird/README.md

 parabird
 ========

-Simple script written in python to build an os independent truecrypt encrypted usb-stick containing a portable thunderbird, enigmail, torbirdy and vidalia.
+Python script for building an os independent [Linux, Windows and Mac OS] truecrypt encrypted usb-stick containing a portable thunderbird, enigmail, torbirdy and vidalia.

-NOTE: The script is not yet functional, it's pre-pre-pre-alpha.
-Give me a litte time to figure things out because it is also a python learning script for me.
+**NOTE:** The script is not yet functional, it's pre-pre-alpha.
+Give me a litte time to figure things out because it is also some kind of a python learning script for me.

 Requirements:
 -------------

-* USB-Stick with at least 4GB free space
+* USB-Stick with at least 4GB free space (The programs won't take that much space, but we need some space for storing mails later.
 * Internet Connection
-* Linux based Host
+* Linux or Mac OS based Host for building the Stick
-* Depending on your Host you might need adminstrator priviledges for un/mounting the tc container
+* Depending on your Host it's very likly that you need adminstrator priviledges for un/mounting the tc container

 Depedencies:
 ------------